Assignment of Lease and Commercial Property Leases

 “My solicitor was wonderful in all aspects, from our first meeting…she kept me informed at every step, and was professional to the end.
 Thank you!”

 How to Get Out of a Commercial Lease

-In some cases, a landlord can refuse to give an assignment of lease.
+Sometimes, a landlord can refuse to give an assignment of lease.
 For example, if you were renting a warehouse and using it for your bookbinding business, but the new tenant intends to use it as a car-repair centre, the landlord could refuse permission because the property would be used for a different use from that in the lease.
 A landlord can also refuse if the new tenant’s references aren’t good enough, or for financial reasons.
 If you are unsure talk to one of our experienced solicitors who will be able to tell you what needs to be done.

 If the lease allows, and unless your landlord has good reason not to give permission, assignments are often the easiest way of getting out of a commercial lease.
 The new tenant will be vetted in the same way as you, with financial checks and references, and will have to sign the lease themselves.

 Contact our Legal team